alienator88/Sentinel/README.md

 ## Requirements
 - MacOS 12.0+ (App uses a lot of newer SwiftUI functions/modifiers which don't work on any OS lower than 12.0)
-- Open Sentinel first time by right clicking and selecting Open.
-This adds an exception to Gatekeeper so it doesn't complain about the app not being signed with an Apple Developer certificate
+- Sentinel is now signed/notarized ~~Open Sentinel first time by right clicking and selecting Open.
+This adds an exception to Gatekeeper so it doesn't complain about the app not being signed with an Apple Developer certificate~~

 ## Getting Sentinel